 What follows is just a brief introduction to the two Leaves I am launching today, so feel free to scrutinise them thoroughly.

 Pro Leaf: the heir of SiteTree Pro

 Pro Leaf is a kaleidoscopic Leaf, in that it is a varied collection of features that add up to or extend the ones offered by SiteTree.
 Actually, Pro Leaf is yet to become a real collection of features, since the features it is composed by are still just two, but with a bit of patience and some feedback from your part, and a good amount of creative work from mine, no doubt it will turn SiteTree into a sitemap maker fully-featured for professional websites.

 Demux Leaf: a Sitemap Multiplier

-I named this Leaf thinking to how much alike its functioning was to that of a Demux, or demultiplexer, essentially an electronic device that multiplies its only input line.
+I named this Leaf thinking to how much alike its functioning was to that of a Demux, or demultiplexer, essentially an electronic device that can multiply its only input line.
 In fact Demux Leaf has just one purpose to fulfil: splitting a medium-to-large Google Sitemap, News Sitemap or Site Tree into multiple documents, or pages, in the case of the Site Tree.
 The Leaf performs its duty in complete autonomy.
-You activate it, and automagically sitemap demultiplexing and Site Tree pagination take place.
+You activate it, and automagically sitemap demultiplexing and Site Tree pagination do happen.
 Saying that it has life on its own is almost an understatement.

 What about SiteTree Pro?